Skip to navigation

 Blue Lake Beach, Stradbroke Island

-I'd landed in Brisbane on Tuesday 22nd July, and negotiated the public transport system to arrive at Gavin and Jenine's house just in time for tea (Gavin and Jenine being the son and daughter of Dave and Dorothy, our neighbours on the Papeete quay).
+When they heard that I was flying back to Australia, Dave and Dorothy, our neighbours on the Papeete quay, had kindly given me the contact details of their son and daughter, Gavin and Jenine, who lived in Brisbane.
+So as soon as I landed, I negotiated the public transport system to arrive at Gavin and Jenine's house just in time for tea.
 Jenine shot through a couple of days after I arrived – she flew out to Papeete to join her parents on Kabloona for the rest of the year – which left Gavin and his two Japanese flat mates, Kumiko and Tumomi, to explore the area with.
 Gavin spoke fluent Japanese and was off to Japan for a year at university in September, so they were all fascinating company, but because Tumomi's English was on a par with my French, a lot of the conversations lapsed back into Japanese, a language in which I have yet to learn 'yes', 'no' and 'two beers please' (these three phrases forming the basis for the Englishman Abroad's Fluency Certificate).
 However, their hospitality was second to none, and the amazing Japanese cooking they produced – noodles, stir-fries, chicken dishes, the works – were up to restaurant standard, and I don't exaggerate.
 Gavin was the first to admit that although he had spent his first two years at the University of Queensland living off macaroni cheese and Big Macs, he was quite a convert to the healthy and absorbing range of Japanese dishes the three of them managed to rustle up.
-It makes pie and chips look positively pathetic (although pie and chips is still a favourite...
+It all made pie and chips look rather primitive (although pie and chips is still a favourite...
 I don't see that ever changing).

 Brown Lake, Stradbroke Island